tuyyio/DS28E18-SPI/README.md

 currently only tested on ESP32 with PSU connected (no strong pullup)

+Modified for use with SPI bus.
+In particular, begin() now takes args so the SPI pins can be setup properly.
+Also exposes a couple more functions that are useful with SPI.

 # License

 This library is free software; you can redistribute it and/or